-- Size it is a significant amount, which is quantified more precisely in the transaction details than in the Heat Map. - It is a round sum amount. - It is an overseas transaction where controls may differ and there may be foreign currency translation risks (You do not need to know the detailed financial reporting treatment of foreign currencies for the Audit and Assurance exam, but you should be able to highlight that transactions and balances in multi currencies are an audit risk based on the need for translation). - There may be a revenue recognition issue.
-This is a 'deposit' received and so it is probable that it has been invoiced in advance of the service being delivered.
+- Size it is a significant amount, which is quantified more precisely in the transaction details than in the Heat Map. - It is a round sum amount. - It is an overseas transaction where controls may differ and there may be foreign currency translation risks. - There may be a revenue recognition issue.
+This is a 'deposit' received and so it is possible that it has been invoiced in advance of the service being delivered.
 In finding this one transaction it may be indicative that there are also other similar transactions.
 It is therefore possible audit evidence of a common practice and a wider revenue recognition issue than just this one transaction.